Supreme Audit Office (Poland): History

 From its very first day, NIK has been the country's supreme audit institution, empowered to exercise wide-ranging audit of the revenue and expenditure of the state and all institutions and corporations that make use of public funds.
 NIK is entitled to audit all state institutions, government and local government administrative units, together with those corporate bodies and non-governmental organisations which perform public contracts or receive government grants and guarantees.

 The Constitution of the Republic of Poland, and the statute relating to the NIK, determine that the Polish SAI functions on the principle of collegiate responsibility.
 The Speaker of the Parliament appoints members of the College for a three-year tenure.
 The tasks of the College include the approval of the analysis of the state budget execution and the principles of fiscal policy, the audit of the NIK’s performance, formulating an opinion concerning certification of performance of duties part of discharge procedure of the government, the work plan and the draft budget for the NIK.
 The College assesses audit programmes and the outcomes of particularly important audits.
 It also considers post audit objections.

 Under the current regulations, NIK is answerable to the Sejm, which appoints its President for a 6-year term, with the approval of the Senate.
 Terms of office of the President of the NIK do not necessarily coincide with those of the Parliament, which in practice prevents this office from being dependent on any political party.
 Like members of the Sejm, the President of NIK also enjoys immunity: he cannot be arrested or indicted without the consent of the Sejm.
-Currently, the post of the President of the NIK is held by Marian Banaś, appointed on 30 August 2019.
+Currently, the post of the President of the NIK is held by Mariusz Haładyj, appointed on 17 September 2025.

-The Supreme Audit Office operates through its Departments and Regional Branches.
-The division into Departments reflects the scope of the matters it audits, and thus NIK includes the following Departments: